Spirochetes

 • One of them that has received tetanus antitoxin – 1000 units one hour before acting as a control.

-Animal inoculation Result:
+Animal Inoculation Result:

 • Symptoms begin within 12 – 24 hours.

-• Stiffness of tail occurs.
+• Stiffness of the tail occurs.

 • Rigidity then proceeds to one leg, another leg, the trunk, and the forelimb.